ipspace/netlab/docs/netlab/up.md

 There are also numerous device-specific caveats:

 * Only the FRRouting configuration is restored on Cumulus Linux and FRR. **netlab** executes initial device configuration on these devices to set up interfaces and enable FRRouting daemons.
-* The initial state of Cisco IOS interfaces is **shutdown**, but the saved configuration does not include the **no shutdown** command. **netlab** executes the initial configuration of IOSv and CSR 1000v devices to enable the interfaces.
+* The initial state of Cisco IOS interfaces is **shutdown**, but the saved configuration does not include the **no shutdown** command. **netlab** executes the initial configuration on Cisco IOS/IOS-XE devices to enable the interfaces.

+(netlab-up-restart)=
+## Restarting a Lab after a Server Reboot

+You can use the `netlab up --snapshot` command to restart a lab after a server crash, power failure, or reboot.

+The command will power up the existing Vagrant virtual machines, recreate networking components, and restart the containers (including the [VM-in-container *vrnetlab* containers](clab-vrnetlab)).

+The restarted virtual machines will start with the saved startup configuration (assuming you saved the configuration before the crash), allowing you to skip the initial configuration process with the `netlab up --snapshot --no-config` command.

+_netlab_ cannot recreate the container configurations.
+While starting the lab, you can reload the configuration with the `netlab up --snapshot --reload` command if you previously collected it with the **[netlab collect](netlab-collect)** command.

+(netlab-up-provider)=
 ## Provider-Specific Initialization

 **netlab up** can execute provider-specific tasks before invoking the orchestration tool (*Vagrant* or *containerlab*) or after the virtual lab has been created